 Service connections will be allowed for existing development in the City of Fayetteville.
-A written agreement may be developed based on the service request for execution by the applicant and PWC.
+A written agreement may be developed based on the service request for execution by the Service Regulations and Charges (Rev 9) Effective: July 12, 2023 Adopted: July 12, 2023 Page 51 of 84 applicant and PWC.
 For existing development with new or expanded service in the FMIA, PWC will make available sanitary sewer service after the Fayetteville City Council has approved an annexation petition, for the existing development seeking new or expanded service, for annexation into the City of Fayetteville.
 PWC will also make available such new or expanded sanitary sewer service in the FMIA when the Fayetteville City Council has waived the above annexation requirement.
 PWC will make such sanitary sewer service available pursuant to contract and in accordance with site plans and subdivision approved by the City of Fayetteville as being consistent with the City's development regulations, policies and ordinances.
 The above annexation requirement does not apply to a single-family homeowner who requests service from an existing sanitary sewer main when the homeowner's lot is not contiguous to a corporate boundary of the City of Fayetteville.
 In such case, PWC will make available sanitary sewer service to such homeowner without the requirement of annexation or waiver thereof.